 We will now find $a_2', \ldots, a_K' \in \R$ satisfying $h (c_k) = 0$ for $k=2, \ldots, K$, which corresponds to solving the $(K{-}1){\times} (K{-}1)$ linear system

 Note that the associated matrix has a \emph{nonzero} determinant given by

 where we used the multi-linearity of determinant in the rows, and the Vandermonde determinant formula (see e.g., \cite{HJ13}).
-Hence, the linear system is \emph{uniquely solvable} in $a_2', \ldots, a_K' \in \R$, and in turn, $a_1, \ldots, a_K \in \R$ is \emph{uniquely determined} from $a_2', \ldots, a_K'$ via the 1:1 correspondence.
-In fact, due to the \emph{uniqueness} we must have
+Hence, the linear system is \emph{uniquely solvable} in $a_2', \ldots, a_K' \in \R$, and in turn, $a_1, \ldots, a_K \in \R$ are \emph{uniquely determined} from $a_2', \ldots, a_K'$ via the 1:1 correspondence.
+In fact, we must have